 Is healthcare in South Dakota good?

 According to the Commonwealth Fund, healthcare in South Dakota ranked 29th in 2020 on State Health System Performance.

 Does South Dakota have Medicaid for adults?

-Medicaid provides coverage for South Dakota residents, including pregnant women, parents and caretaker relatives, adults with no dependent children, disabled children and adults, and seniors.
+Medicaid covers South Dakota residents, including pregnant women, parents, and caretaker relatives, adults with no dependent children, disabled children and adults, and seniors.

 What is Medicaid called in South Dakota?